ckb-js/nexus/docs/custody-unlocking.md

 implemented, whether it is a simple signature verification or a complex multi-signature verification.
 The cheque lock does not care about the way the signature is made, it is a way to decouple the program.

-The unlocking rule seems to have no name yet, so we will call it P2SH(Pay to Script Hash) for now, so that the document here can be simpler.

 ## Working With Existing Contracts

-However, not all systems have implemented P2SH, but adding P2SH unlocking rules may not be difficult.
+However, not all systems have implemented custody unlocking, but adding custody unlocking rules may not be difficult.
 In general, the contracts will have a design similar to `flag`/`version` for extensibility.

 Here is an example of the .bit's account cell.
 The DAS signature verification is performed in the type script, but this does not affect our discussion.